 The parasympathetic nervous system is the “rest and digest” system.
 It’s the state we enter to conserve energy.
 It slows the heart and increases intestinal and gland activity.
 When we activate the parasympathetic nervous system, we feel relaxed—and we all know how close relaxation is to sleep.

-Meditation also makes you feel tired because it produces alpha brain waves.
+Another reason you feel tired after meditation is that it produces alpha brain waves.

 Alpha brain waves are relatively low frequency (8–13Hz), waves that are associated with the feeling of being relaxed but awake.
 These just so happen to be the exact same brain waves that we experience during the early stage of sleep.
 So when you’re meditating, you’re putting your brain into a state that is similar to early sleep.